02042007-WX/computing-work/README.md

 A distant, familiar yet unfamiliar memory flashed into his mind.
 It was the first time he had ever done this although it was most definitely not the last.

 [Encounter #1 Sweet scene of squeezing the life out of my lover <3] "Jaden..." she gagged, her brown eyes filled with betrayal and terror.
-He clasped his hands on her neck, squeezing every single breath out of her.
-His eyes were filled with happiness and excitement, a strong sinister aura radiating from him.
+He gave no time for her to react as he clasped his hands on her neck, squeezing every single breath out of her.
+It was a piece of cake nonetheless.
+His eyes were filled with an insane happiness and excitement, a strong sinister aura radiating from him.

 His mind ached, as these horrible scenes flashed across his mind.
 His guilt was killing him, eating at his heart like a parasite.